berrak/puppetize/README.md

 </pre>

 For *Puppet Agent* select 9, 1, and 3.

 For *Puppet Master* select 9, 1, 2, and 4.

+### What is automated

+Following actions are automated, depending on what options are selected.

+When selecting *Puppet Agent* on the menu, following happens:

+    - Installs 'puppet' and 'facter'
+    - Updates '/etc/hosts' file - prompts for IPv4 address to 'Puppet Master'

+First select the highly recommended option *dnsmasq*.
+Then, actions for *Puppet Master*:

+    - Installs 'puppetmaster'
+    - Clones 'https://github.com/berrak/puppet.git' - Debian install is replaced
+    - Configures a new 'puppet.conf'
+    - Configures a basic 'hiera.yaml' file
+    - Installs 'puppet' agent and 'facter' (Puppet Master machine is managed)
+    - Updates '/etc/hosts' file

+The machine *hosts* file and the Debian default puppet configuration files are backed up.

 ### Sign Puppet Master